-1.5.4 School Funding
+1.5.4 Schools Funding

-There is no further update since the previous Cabinet report on the position as at the end of July 2021.
+The Annex provides an update on the latest position in respect of Schools Funding.
 Schools are required to submit their rolling three-year budget plan by 31 May each year.
-The total planned deficit for 2021/22 is £5.132m.
+The total planned deficit for 2021/22 is £3.902m.
 Cabinet will be aware that the Authority has been working with schools for a number of years with regard to the long-term strategic issue of surplus secondary places and the associated financial pressures, which continue to be compounded by rising employment costs.
 The provisional outturn for the year ended 31 March 2021 showed a surplus of £3.721m, which reversed the trend of deficits over the previous few years.
-The forecast trend going forwards, however, is increasing deficit balances.

 As well as school balances being forecast to reduce overall, some individual schools continue to face significant financial challenges.
 There are six schools with deficit budget plans for 2021/22, all of which continue to be in deficit following 2019/20.

-Cabinet will recall that the High Needs Block ended 2020/21 with a pressure of £8.720m.
-The latest forecast of the budget position for 2021/22 indicates an anticipated in-year pressure of £3.673m reflecting a further rise in demand for special school places.
+Cabinet will recall that the High Needs Block ended 2020/21 with a pressure of £8.880m.
+The latest forecast of the budget position for 2021/22 indicates an anticipated in-year pressure of \pounds 3.763m reflecting a further rise in demand for special school places.